FeanorTheElf/he-ring/Readme.md

 # he-ring

-Building on [feanor-math](https://crates.io/crates/feanor-math), this library provides efficient implementations of rings that are commonly used in homomorphic encryption (HE).
+# A toolkit library to build Homomorphic Encryption

-Our focus lies on providing the building blocks for second-generation HE schemes like BGV or BFV, however most building blocks are also used in other schemes like FHEW/TFHE.
+Building on [feanor-math](https://crates.io/crates/feanor-math), this library provides efficient implementations of various building blocks for Homomorphic Encryption (HE).
-In particular, the core component are cyclotomic rings modulo an integer `R_q = Z[X]/(Phi_n(X), q)`.
+The focus is on implementations of the ring `R_q = Z[X]/(Phi_n(X), q)` as required for second-generation HE schemes (like BGV, BFV), but also contains many other components and schemes.

 ## Features